PODCAST "The Bulletin"

 Theme: 240 Years since the first draw of the National Lottery, held on September 1, 1784.

-Guest: Ricardo Máximo, cultural mediator at the Public and Cultural Development Service of the Culture Directorate of the Santa Casa da Misericórdia de Lisboa, conducts guided tours, itineraries, workshops, and other activities in the cultural heritage of SCML.
+Guest: Ricardo Máximo, cultural mediator at the Public Services and Cultural Development Department of the Culture Directorate of the Santa Casa da Misericórdia de Lisboa, conducts guided tours, itineraries, workshops, and other activities in the cultural heritage of SCML.
 He holds a degree in Tourism (European University) with a postgraduate degree in Tour Guiding (INP) and in Modern Art History (FSCH).

 Episode 28, 2024